whitneyburton/portfolios/students/1606-back/sonia-gupta/20160922-sonia-gupta-m2.md

 * [GitHub Gist URL](https://github.com/turingschool/gear-up/blob/master/there_is_an_i_in_team.markdown)

-I was absent on the date of this Gear Up because of an illness.
+I was absent on the date of this Gear Up due to illness.

 #### CODE:Debugging the Gender Gap